Se habla español

 F. Resistance and Legal Advocacy Efforts

-If you or a loved one may be affected, taking early action is important.
+If you or a loved one may be affected, early action is critical.

-See legal advice to assess your circumstances and choices.
+✅ Seek legal advice to review your situation and options.

 How to Protect Yourself Amidst Uncertain Immigration Policies

-The possibility of Project 2025 immigration regulations emphasizes the need of acting early to protect your future.
-You could do as follows:
+The possibility of Project 2025 highlights the importance of acting early.
+Taking steps now can help protect your future.

 Learn Your Rights

-Everyone in the United States has rights, regardless of immigration status.
-Understanding these rights can help protect against unlawful detention or deportation.
+Everyone in the United States has legal rights.
+This applies regardless of immigration status.
+Knowing your rights can help prevent unlawful detention or deportation.

 Frequently Asked Questions (FAQ)